Cimzia Side Effects

 Applies to certolizumab: subcutaneous powder for solution, subcutaneous solution

-Along with its needed effects, certolizumab (the active ingredient contained in Cimzia) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by certolizumab (the active ingredient contained in Cimzia).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking certolizumab:More common
+You should check with your doctor immediately if any of these side effects occur when taking certolizumab:More common

 - Bladder pain

 - bloody or cloudy urine

 - body aches or pain

 - cough or hoarseness

 - difficulty with breathing